canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

     -initrd /mnt/casper/initrd \
     -append 'autoinstall ds=nocloud-net;s=http://_gateway:3003/'
 ```

 This command boots the VM, downloads the configuration from the server (prepared in the previous step) and runs the
 installation.
 The installer reboots at the end.
-The `-no-reboot` option to the `kvm` command instructs `kvm` to exit on reboot.
+The `-no-reboot` flag instructs `kvm` to exit on reboot.

 #### Boot the installed system

+Run the following command to boot the system in the VM:

 ```
 kvm -no-reboot -m 4096 \
     -drive file=image.img,format=raw,cache=none,if=virtio
 ```
-This command boots the system in the VM.

 You will then be loaded into the Gnome-Initial-Setup session for first time
 user creation.

 ### Using another volume to provide the autoinstall configuration

-Use this method to create an installation medium to plug into a computer to have it be installed.
+Use this method to create an installation medium that can be plugged into a computer to trigger installation.

 #### Getting an ISO

 You can find a desktop ISO to download on the [official Ubuntu website](https://ubuntu.com/download/desktop).

-#### Write your autoinstall configuration
+#### Write an autoinstall configuration

 Create your cloud-init configuration, making sure to leave the identity section out so that no user is created during
 installation: